-There are many ways to get help and support for potential substance addictions such as drugs or alcohol issues or behavioural addictions such as food or gambling.
+There are many ways to take control to get help and support for potential substance addiction such as drugs or alcohol issues or behavioural addictions such as food or gambling.

-Once you have identified that you are struggling with a dependency or an addiction it is strongly advised not to prolong seeking help.
-This may feel daunting and confusing but it will reduce the impact on your life.
+Once you have identified that you are struggling with a dependency or an addiction it is strongly advised to take control and not to prolong seeking help.
+This may feel daunting and confusing but it help you to reduce the impact on your life.
 Try to think about the personal challenge ahead as simply creating a new and healthier life style for a brighter more balanced future.

 Some ideas to help you get the support you need and deserve….

 Take Control – Make clear conscious decisions and follow through with actions to get the help you need.
 Set actions, targets and goals.
 Write a list of your bad habits and behaviours that are taking over your life and identify how you can help yourself to overcome them.